-This blog has been updated for the June 2019 series
+This blog has been updated since last published in 2022

-Once you’ve made your entries for the June 2019 series, you may need to make amendments or even withdraw them.
+Once you’ve made your general qualifications and Cambridge Nationals entries for the June series, you may need to make amendments or even withdraw them.
 Making sure your entries are correct before the final entry deadline ensures you won’t incur any unexpected late entry fees.
 However, once you receive your entry feedback documents from us, this provides another opportunity to check both your entries and your candidates’ details are correct.

 You can use A2C or Interchange to make amendments to your entry file.
 However, it’s really important to submit any amendments using the same method (A2C or Interchange) as you submitted your original entry file.
 If amendments are submitted via a different method to the one you originally used then the information in your amendment file will completely overwrite your original entry file on our systems.
 If you stick to the general principle of using A2C or Interchange, not both, you won’t go far wrong!

 Take care to ensure your own management information system (MIS) is kept updated – if you’re making amendments via Interchange then any changes won’t automatically feed back into your records, whereas A2C automatically feeds amended details back to your MIS.

 You can make amendments to candidates’ personal details free of charge until certificates are printed.
 In general, this is mid September (apart from early certificates, which are printed on or around 1 September).
 Any requested changes after certificates have been printed will mean certificates have to be reissued and replacement certificate charges will be applied.
 See our fees list.